Last updated: August 10, 2020

 - Talk openly with your close friends and family about these issues.

 - Encourage student leaders, coaches, professors, and others to provide information about sexual assault and misconduct to all WCSU students.

 - Use the linked WCSU resources to inform yourself and any one you know in helping to plan activities and programs for WCSU

 campus clubs and organizations.

 - Don’t be afraid to get involved.

-- Take care of yourself and your friends.
+- Take care of yourself and your close friends and friends.

 - Participate in the WCSU online training session called Not Anymore as well as other on-campus events and activities.

 - Participate in the WCSU Operation Jungle Red events, Take Back the Night events and other represented events on campus.

 - Click and download the WCSU Live Safe app for mobile users to access directed services with the WCSU Police Department and other campus offices.